How to Turn Off the Gas to Your Water Heater

 Where Gas Leaks Occur

 In most instances, a utility technician will find a fairly simple cause for a gas leak, such as a small gap in a connection between pipe segments or where a flex tube is connected to the gas pipe.
 It may take only minutes for the problem to be remedied, and the solution can be as simple as tightening the connections.

 An old standby technique for checking gas pipe joints for leaks is to coat the joints with a soap-and-water mixture and look for bubbles.
 These days, technicians will likely use an electronic sensing wand to check for the presence of gas around each joint and identify which needs to be tightened or replaced.
 The technician should relight the water heater for you after completing the repair.

 Water Heater Safety Tips

 - Keep the area around the water heater clear.
-Many people use water heater cossets and the top of the water heater for storage, but these areas should be kept clear.
-The water heater needs proper ventilation as a fire prevention measure.
+Many people use the flat top of the water heater for storage or built-in shelving, but these areas should always remain empty to make for easy access and proper safety precautions.
+Additionally, water heaters need proper ventilation as a fire prevention measure.

-- Never store combustibles such as paints or solvents on or near the water heater.
+- Never store combustibles such as paints, chemicals, or solvents on or near your water heater.